JuliaLang/julia/doc/devdocs/subarrays.rst

   2

-then ``A[2:2:4,:]`` does not have uniform stride, so we cannot guaranteee efficient linear indexing.
+then ``A[2:2:4,:]`` does not have uniform stride, so we cannot guarantee efficient linear indexing.
 Since we have to base this decision based purely on types encoded in the parameters of the ``SubArray``, ``S = sub(A, 2:2:4, :)`` cannot implement efficient linear indexing.